 Any Non EU privately registered/owned yacht can operate in the EU for a period not exceeding 18 months at which point the yacht reaches the period of discharge and must be removed from the EU.
+Any user of the yacht must be a Non EU resident although EU resident guests can accompany the Non EU user who must also on board.
+We often come across clients who believe that a Non EU owning company solves the problem and enables EU residents to use the yacht but this is not the case.

 The previous title Temporary Importation was a bit misleading as the yacht is never actually imported in to the EU in the sense of the word that we apply and is simply given a right of passage throughout the EU whilst complying to the relatively simple rules.
 The title Admission has now adopted which gives a clearer indication of how the yacht is really operating and differentiates from yachts that have been imported under an EU importation declaration.